jmaczan/bulma-helpers/README.md

 By default, all modules are included in result build.
 Even so, you can decide on your own which modules do you want to use in your project.
 To achieve this, you have to remove unwanted sass modules imports from main `_all.sass` files in helpers directory or remove single file imports from `_all.sass` in corresponding modules directories.

-### Customizing selectors
+### Customizing classes

-For all generated selectors (such as `has-margin-bottom-*`, where `*` is value from given range) there is a simple way to change range and interval of generated selectors.
+For all generated classes (such as `has-margin-bottom-*`, where `*` is value from given range) there is a simple way to change range and interval of generated classes.
 You can change the following variables in corresponding sass files.

 ```scss
 $range-start: 1